attuo/attuo/README.md

 I'm a Full-Stack Web Developer working in Finland.

 ### BIO
+- Keen interest and passion in web development
 - Currently working on my API template here on Github
+- Currently learning more about API architectures with Azure Functions
 - I use daily: `.cs`, `.js`, `.ts`, `.json`, `.yaml`,
-- Currently learning more about API architectures with Azure Functions

 ### Tech stack